mui/material-ui/docs/src/pages/style/icons/icons.md

 ### Decorative SVG Icons

 If your icons are purely decorative, you’re already done!
-We add the `aria-hidden=true` and `role="img"` attributes so that your icons are properly accessible (invisible).
+We add the `aria-hidden=true` attribute so that your icons are properly accessible (invisible).

 ### Semantic SVG Icons

-If your icon has semantic meaning, all you need to do is throw a `titleAccess="meaning"` property.
-It should be enough but you can always use the `moreChildren` property to add a `desc` description element.
+If your icon has semantic meaning, all you need to do is throw in a `titleAccess="meaning"` property.
+We add the `role="img"` attribute and the `<title>` element so that your icons are properly accessible.

-In the case of focusable interactive elements, like when used with a icon button, you can use the `aria-label` property:
+In the case of focusable interactive elements, like when used with an icon button, you can use the `aria-label` property:

 ```jsx
 import IconButton from '@material-ui/core/IconButton';